chenvenky/CodePool/Project/ServerRentSystem/README.md

 5. Will print  a cute number `2183`, WO! clap for yourself, you sucessed!

-6. Note: before you another time complie and run this process.
+6. Note: before you another time complie and run this process, please run commands:
 ```
 (cd client && make debug)
 (cd server && make debug)